Simplicial Ricci Flow: Acknowledgements:

 \section{Acknowledgements:}

-This work was supported in part under a grant from the Air Force Research Laboratory (AFRL/RITA), Grant \# FA8750-11-2-0089 and through support from Air Force Office of Scientific Research through the American Society for Engineering Education's Summer Faculty Fellowship Program.
-JRM would like to thank the support of the National Research Council.
+This work was supported in part under a grant from the Air Force Research Laboratory (AFRL/RITA), Grant \# FA8750-11-2-0089 and through support from Air Force Office of Scientific Research through the American Society for Engineering Education's Summer Faculty Fellowship Program, and from Griffiss Institute under the AFRL VFRP.
+JRM would like to acknowledge the support of the National Research Council.
 We wish to thank Howard Blair, Matthew Corne, Arkady Kheyfets, Shannon Ray, Chris Tison, Xuping Wang and Wei Zeng for stimulating discussions and suggestions that improved this manuscript.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the AFRL.